github-copilot-resources/copilot-metrics-viewer/README.md

 4. **Total Active Copilot Chat Users:** a bar chart that illustrates the total number of users who have actively interacted with Copilot over the past 28 days.

 ## Setup instructions

-Instructions on how to authenticate are provided in the [API documentation](https://docs.github.com/en/enterprise-cloud@latest/rest/copilot/copilot-usage?apiVersion=2022-11-28)

 In the `.env` file, you can configure several environment variables that control the behavior of the application.